 Globally, the commonest methods of shipping include air, sea, rail, and road.
-However, the nature, type, weight size and cost of items to be shipped determines the method of shipping to any destination.
-This article will help to guide prospective shippers in determining the safest and the most appropriate methods of shipping to Nigeria for maximum value.
+However, the nature, type, weight size and cost of items to be shipped determine the method of shipping to any destination.
+This article will help to guide prospective shippers in determining the safest and most appropriate methods of shipping to Nigeria for maximum value.

 AIR – express freight: maximum transit time of 3 days – Average transit time of 3-5 days

 If speed is your top priority for shipping to Nigeria, then consider shipping by air.
 This method of shipping is largely suitable for light and time-sensitive shipments like medical vaccines, retail commodities, food, fruits, vegetables, flowers, etc.

 - A much faster and safer method of shipping with options for flexible service levels

 - Less handling due to limited need for warehousing

 - A higher level of security, reduced risk of theft and damages